California Appellate Court Refuses To Enforce Employer’s Arbitration Policy

 Although the unilateral nature of Circuit City’s arbitration agreement was alone sufficient to find the agreement unenforceable, the court also found the following provisions of the agreement to be suspect: (1) the disallowance of class actions; (2) the limitation of punitive damages to the amount of any back pay award, 24 months of pay, or $5000, whichever amount was greatest; (3) making the award of costs and attorney fees to the prevailing employee discretionary, rather than mandatory, as is the case under civil rights statutes; and (4) making the complaining employee potentially liable for Circuit City’s costs and attorneys fees.

-The court's analysis in Ramirez v.
+The court’s analysis in Ramirez v.
 Circuit City reveals that California employers must continue to exercise care in promulgating arbitration policies and agreements.
 While such agreements can be a valuable tool in reducing the expense and risks of litigation, this decision shows that an employer who attempts to accomplish too much through such an agreement risks having the agreement struck down in its entirety.
 Moreover, employers should keep in mind that the standards applied in the Ramirez case are binding only in state courts in California.
-Recently, federal courts in the Ninth Circuit (which includes California and several other western states) have largely refused to enforce mandatory arbitration agreements between employee and employer outside of collective bargaining agreements.
+Recently, federal courts in the Ninth Circuit (which includes California and several other western states) have largely refused to enforce mandatory arbitration agreements between employees and employers outside of collective bargaining agreements.
 On the other hand, both state and federal courts in New York are much more amenable to enforcing individual arbitration agreements, and New York employers have frequently succeeded in having discrimination and other employment-related lawsuits stayed on the basis of such agreements.